jakeleyhr/GetVISTA/README.md

 usage: gbrecord [-h] -s SPECIES -g GENE_NAME

-Query the GenBank database with a species and gene name to obtain a list of different records containing the sequence to inform use of the gbgene module.
+Query the GenBank database with a species and gene name to obtain a list of different records containing the sequence to inform the use of the gbgene module.

 options:
   -h, --help            show this help message and exit